Case Closed (TV series): Reception

+Popularity

 The animated adaptation of the series has remained popular in Japan since its premiere, appearing in the top six of Japanese TV Rankings at various times.
 The television series ranked among the top twenty in polls conducted by anime magazine Animage from 1996 to 2001.
 It also placed better than twenty-third in polls for the Top 100 anime conducted by Japanese television network TV Asahi in 2005–06.
 The series received considerable airtime in China; it was the second most broadcast animation there in 2004.

 Critical response

 In the United States, the dubbed series faced several negative reactions toward its changes to localize the content for international English-speaking audiences, mostly North American.
 Jeffrey Harris of IGN found it pointless to change the names of the characters, and Anime News Networks Carl Kimlinger said that the changes of certain Japanese cultural references rendered several parts of the mysteries and their investigation illogical.
 The voice-overs proved to be a mixed bag for Carlo Santos, who reviewed the first DVD release of Case Closed for Anime News Network; he said that while the main characters sounded like "real people", the secondary ones "[came] off as caricatures".